UKRSE/UKRSE.github.io/conf2016_workshop_instructions.md

 If you need Python, we have installed Anaconda python in the home directory.
 Use `/home/livetau/anaconda2/bin/python` for Python 2.7 and `/home/livetau/anaconda3/bin/python` for Python 3.5.

 ### Instructions for HPCLinux

+Only use this image if your workshop cannot run in the Fedora image.
+Please [email me](mailto:chryswoods@gmail.com) if you cannot use the Fedora image.

 This provides a linux installation that has the gcc compilers installed, python, MPI etc.
 You can download HPCLinux from [this page](http://www.paratools.com/HPCLinux/#Download).